-The LDP has also allocated 161 dwellings on land south of Ingatestone, east of the A12, identified as Site R21 in the Local Plan.
-While this site is located outside of the Neighbourhood Area within Mountnessing, it will still have a significant impact on local infrastructure within the Ingatestone and Fryerning parish.
-This Neighbourhood Plan will therefore consider and seek to address the impacts arising from the proposed development of Site R21 in Ingatestone and Fryerning parish.
+The BLP has allocated 161 dwellings on land south of Ingatestone, eat of the A12, identified as Site R21 in the Local Plan.
+While this site is located outside of the Neighbourhood Plan Area within Mountnessing, it will still have a significant impact on local infrastructure within the Ingatestone and Fryerning parish.
+This Neighbourhood Plan will therefore consider and seek to address the impacts arising from the proposed development on Site R21 in Ingatestone and Fryerning parish.